inmanturbo/misc/lab/README.md

 ### Notes

 - Running an externally accesible pfsense network in nested virtualization on truenas scale requires bridge at both levels
-   - attach port to bridge in libvirt (eg br1)
+   - attach port to bridge on ubuntu host (eg br1)
    - create libvirt network using the bridge
    ```xml
    <network>